1 Nuts Library

 Using Nuts Application Framework (NAF)

 Using nuts is transparent as we have seen so far.
-It is transparent both at build time and runtime.
+It's transparent both at build time and runtime.
 However, nuts can provide our application a set of unique helpful features, such as install and uninstall hooks, comprehensive command line support and so on.

 To create your first NAF application, you will need to add nuts as a dependency and change your pom.xml